buildworksai/investigations-mcp/README.md

 #### Crypto Deprecation Warnings
 If you see warnings about deprecated `crypto@1.0.1` package, ensure you're using version 2.0.15 or later, which uses Node.js built-in crypto module instead.

+#### MCP Server Connection Issues
+If you encounter "failed to initialize server" or "transport error: server terminated" errors, ensure you're using version 2.0.16 or later, which has improved server stability and error handling.

 ## Support

 For questions, issues, or contributions: